Ecuador

 SquirrelMonkey1770677229

-We'll break for lunch and time to chat about all the critters and birds.
+We'll break for lunch and have time to chat about all the critters and birds.

-This afternoon, we'll head to Garza Cocha Lagoon.
-This is one of the most beautiful lakes in the Ecuadorian Amazon.
-We'll have one of several opportunities to spot species of monkeys and birds.
-Sometimes, huge groups of squirrel monkeys join families of capuchin monkeys to look for food.
-Howler monkeys also like to spend the late afternoon around the lake.
-The hoatzin, a large, unique bird found only in pristine Amazon environments, is easy to spot.
+This afternoon, we'll head back to Garza Cocha Lagoon.
+This is one of the most beautiful lakes in the Ecuadorian Amazon, where we'll have several opportunities to spot species of monkeys and birds.
+Sometimes, large groups of squirrel monkeys join capuchin monkey families to search for food.
+Howler monkeys also enjoy spending the late afternoon near the lake.
+The hoatzin, a large, unique bird found only in pristine Amazon habitats, is easy to spot as well.

 Included